 The controls for this final method are found in the Select and Mask workspace.
 The button appears in the Options bar when a selection tool is active.

-Clicking this button will take you into the Select and Mask workspace.
+Clicking this button will take you to the Select and Mask workspace.

 The main controls are found under Global Refinements.
 Slide the Feather slider up and down until you find the spot you like.